60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 - Restaurant raffle

-Local partners are the key to obtaining good prizes for your fundraising events, and restaurants are often a great choice.
+Local partners are the key to obtaining good prizes for your virtual fundraising events, and restaurants are often a great choice.
 Giving away a free meal or two isn't prohibitively difficult or expensive for them, but it makes an excellent prize for whoever wins the raffle.

 - Fun experience raffle